 I didn’t enjoy it as it happened, but I’m not going to let it define me.

 Tough as it is, when disappointment happens, it’s best to acknowledge it hurts, take courage to feel it, understand what you can, then let go and proceed.
-Read the full report online.
+You can visit multiple sites online to learn more information.